nixpkgs-architecture/.github/profile/README.md

 Team communication happens in mainly these forms:
 - Continuously over text in the public [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org) Matrix channel
   - There is also a private Matrix channel exclusively for team members for discussions that can't be shared publicly, like reviewing team member applications
-- Weekly over audio/video in a meeting on Jitsi
+- Regularly over audio/video in a meeting on Jitsi
 - On Discourse for persistent discussions among the wider community, more end-user focused
 - In GitHub comments for persistent discussions in the team and with nixpkgs developers
 - Gathering design knowledge on [the wiki](https://github.com/nixpkgs-architecture/issues/wiki)

 ### Meetings

-Weekly meetings are held on [Jitsi](https://meet.jit.si/nixpkgs-architecture) and are fully public.
+Meetings are held on [Jitsi](https://meet.jit.si/nixpkgs-architecture) and are fully public.
 Meetings are tracked as a calendar event in the public [NixOS Google Calendar](https://calendar.google.com/calendar/embed?src=b9o52fobqjak8oq8lfkhg3t0qg%40group.calendar.google.com&ctz=Europe%2FZurich).
 If you're interested in participating (whether you're a member of the team or not), ask for an invite with your Email in [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org), so you get automatic updates when something changes about the event.
 Anybody that's already invited to the meeting is free and encouraged to invite anybody else.

 Every meeting is live-streamed/uploaded to the [Nixpkgs Architecture Team YouTube channel](https://www.youtube.com/@nixpkgs-architecture) for later viewing.
 Meeting notes are taken on https://pad.lassul.us/ and later committed to https://github.com/nixpkgs-architecture/meetings.